Skip to main content

 A posted sign operates as constructive notice.
 The question of whether the inspector must actually read the sign is not definitively resolved in California case law, but the general principle in notice law is that a publicly posted, reasonably visible sign puts all entrants on notice of its contents regardless of whether they actually read it.
 This is the same principle that governs “No Trespassing” signs, parking lot disclaimers, and security camera notices.
 The sign does not need to be read — it needs to be posted where a reasonable person would see it.

-“Just so you know, I’m going to be audio and video recording this entire inspection for my records.
+“Just like the signs say, everything here is being audio and video recorded.
+I’m going to be recording this entire inspection for my records.
 If you have any objection, please let me know now.”

 If the inspector says nothing and proceeds with the inspection, that silence in the face of a clear announcement is strong evidence of implied consent.
 If they affirmatively say “that’s fine” or “no problem,” you have express consent on video.